 No relevant financial relationships to disclose.

-Signed disclosures are on file at National Jewish Health, Office of Professional Education, and Vindico Medical Education, Office of Medical Affairs and Compliance.
+Signed disclosures are on file at Vindico Medical Education, Office of Medical Affairs and Compliance.

-To participate in this CME activity, you must reference the objectives, answer the pretest questions, watch, read, and listen to the content, complete the CME posttest, and then fill in the evaluation.
+To participate in this CME activity, you must read the objectives, answer the pretest questions, view the content, complete the CME posttest, and complete the evaluation.
 Provide only one (1) correct answer for each question.
-A satisfactory score is defined as answering 66% of the posttest questions correctly.
-Upon receipt of the completed materials, if a satisfactory score on the posttest is achieved, National Jewish Health will issue an AMA PRA Category 1 Credits™ Certificate.
+A satisfactory score is defined as answering 2 of the 3 posttest questions correctly.
+Upon receipt of the completed materials, if a satisfactory score on the posttest is achieved, Vindico Medical Education will issue an AMA PRA Category 1 Credit(s)™ Certificate.

 Unlabeled and Investigational Usage: